 When you think about types of homes, condos, and townhomes often come to mind.
 But how do they stand apart?

-Yes, both condos and townhomes can be part of homeowners association (HOA) communities.
-An HOA is an organization that oversees the rules and maintenance of a community.
-While it’s common to find townhomes with no HOA, most condo communities have them.
+Yes, both condos and townhomes are part of homeowners association (HOA) communities.
+An HOA is an organization that oversees and administers the rules and maintenance of a community.
+It is uncommon to find either a condo or a townhome lacking an HOA.
+But, it is typical that condo communities have relatively larger HOA fees than townhomes because condominium HOAs have more control and responsibility for maintaining its units, namely in maintaining the overall building structure.

 When it comes to insuring your new home, understanding the nuances is crucial.
-For condo owners, condo insurance typically covers the interior of the unit and personal belongings.
-The HOA often has a master policy that covers the exterior and common areas.
+For condo owners, condo insurance typically covers only the interior of the unit and personal belongings, also known as “walls-in” coverage.
+The HOA often has a master policy that covers the exterior of the building and common areas.

-Townhome insurance, meanwhile, is more like traditional homeowners insurance.
+If a townhome is a PUD, the insurance is more like traditional homeowners’ insurance on a single-family residence.
 It generally covers both the interior and exterior of the home.
 Always double-check with insurance providers to ensure you have the right insurance coverage for your type of property.

 How Do Property Taxes & Interest Rates Affect My Decision?

-Whether you’re considering buying a condo or leaning towards townhomes, factors like property taxes and interest rates will play a part.
+Whether you’re considering buying a condo or a townhome, factors like property taxes and interest rates will play a part.
 Property taxes vary based on location and the assessed value of the property.
 Condo owners might find that their property taxes are slightly lower than townhouse owners, given that they don’t own the land.

 Every type of home has its pros and cons.
 For many, the appeal of a condo lies in the amenities and reduced maintenance responsibilities.
-With shared common areas, often comes with perks like a swimming pool, gym, or clubhouse.
-But this might come at the cost of higher condo HOA fees.
+Common amenities may include shared common areas, swimming pools, gyms, or clubhouses, but this might come at the cost of higher condo HOA fees.

 Do All Condos Have HOA Fees?

-Most condos do come with HOA fees, as they are typically part of larger communities with shared spaces.
+Most condos do come with HOA fees, as they are typically part of intertwined communities that must share maintenance and structural repair expenses.
 However, there may be some rare exceptions, especially in smaller or older condo complexes that operate without a formal HOA structure.

 What Do Condo Fees Cover?

-Condo fees, often called assessments, generally cover the cost of maintaining common areas, paying for amenities, and sometimes even utilities.
-This can include everything from landscaping and pool maintenance to snow removal and garbage collection.
-In some condos, the fees might even cover costs like cable TV or internet services.
-It’s essential for potential condo buyers to get a clear breakdown of what their fees will cover at JVM Lending, we always advise thoroughly checking this before making a purchase.
+Condo fees, often called assessments, generally cover the cost of maintaining the buildings, common areas, recreational amenities, and sometimes even utilities and property taxes.
+This can include everything from roofing, balcony repair, and pool maintenance to snow removal and garbage collection.
+In some condos, the fees might even cover costs like water, cable TV or internet services.
+It’s essential for potential condo buyers to get a clear breakdown of what their fees will cover and whether the HOAs are well capitalized enough to cover upcoming expenses.
+At JVM Lending, we always advise thoroughly checking this before making a purchase.

 Do Townhomes Have HOA Fees?